kbastani/sentiment-analysis-twitter-microservices-example/README.md

 ## License

-This library is licensed under the Apache License, Version 2.0.
+This library is an open source product licensed under GPLv3.